Kameron Saunders: Dancer

 In 2021, Saunders was a principal dancer in the 2022 American holiday film Spirited, where he worked alongside Ryan Reynolds, Octavia Spencer, and Will Ferrell.
 The following year, he was a principal dancer in the 2023 American film The Color Purple, where he worked alongside Fantasia Barrino, Taraji P. Henson, Danielle Brooks, and Colman Domingo.
 Also in 2022, Saunders was a backup dancer for Lizzo's BET Awards.

 In December of that year, Saunders was selected to be one of 15 backup dancers for Taylor Swift's The Eras Tour, touring globally with the artist from March 2023 to December 2024.
 He has a dance solo in the song "Bejeweled" and is the only dancer to have spoken lines in the choreography.
 In "We Are Never Ever Getting Back Together" Saunders exclaims "like ever!" at the end of the bridge.
 While performing internationally, Saunders learned local dialects and slang to state the phrase or something similar, including using Singlish slang with an "impeccable accent" while in Singapore, which garnered him praise among fans.
 After the addition of a set dedicated to The Tortured Poets Department, Saunders counts from 1 to 4 at the end of the second verse in "I Can Do It with a Broken Heart".
 However, similarly to his line in "We Are Never Ever Getting Back Together", the counting is often done in the local language.

 In February 2025, Saunders was a dancer for Chappell Roan's performance of "Pink Pony Club" at the 67th Annual Grammy Awards.

 Legacy

 On January 25, 2024, the Kansas City government named January 25 the "Kameron Saunders Day of Dance" to recognize Saunders's achievements.
 Kansas City Councilman Eric Bunch highlighted how "Kameron is a fierce advocate for broader representation and inclusion within the performing arts industry".

 Personal life

+Saunders is a member of the LGBTQ+ community.
 Throughout his childhood, Saunders received negative comments about his body from dance instructors and audition directors because of his weight.
 Saunders's brother, Khalen Saunders, is an American football player who has played in the National Football League for the Kansas City Chiefs and New Orleans Saints.
 One of Khalen Saunders' former teammates, Travis Kelce, performed alongside Kameron Saunders during a 2024 Eras Tour performance in London.